github/developer.github.com/content/v3/orgs/teams.md

 ## Get team membership

-In order to get a user's membership with a team, the authenticated user must be a member of the team or an owner of the team's organization.
+In order to get a user's membership with a team, the team must be visible to the authenticated user.

     GET /teams/:id/memberships/:username